-We used a PCA of the analysed species to investigate whether plants strategies are similar across communities or whether they are flexible, and therefore able to adapt to the community context.
+We used a PCA of the analysed species to investigate whether plant strategies are similar across communities or whether they are flexible, and therefore able to adapt to the community context.
 The first two PCA components explained 75% of the total variance (Figure @ref(fig:fig-pca)a).
 The first component was dominated by changes in the visit effectiveness and the relative abundance, while the second component was dominated by the number of shared pollinators and the plant's functional originality.
 When we locate the species that were sampled in more than one community in the first two PCA components (Figure @ref(fig:fig-pca)b), we observe that the strategies of a species do not seem to be close to each other.
 Indeed, when we measured the median distance between the plants coordinates, we found that it was significantly smaller than that of randomisations for only one of all analysed species (Figure @ref(fig:fig-pca)c).

 (#fig:fig-pca)The flexibility of plant strategies. (a) The two first components explain a large proportion of the total variance. (b) When plants that were sampled in more than one community are plotted with these two components, we observe that points, which represent the strategy (the particular combination of ecological variables) of a species in a community do not seem to be grouped by plant species. (c) This was confirmed using Monte Carlo randomizations of the median distance between strategies of a plant species.
 Only one of the examined species had strategies that were more tightly connected than what would be expected at random.